rstacruz/til-2020/posts/2020/another-look-at-tailwind.md

 - Colors are under `colors`, dimensions in `spacing`, and so on.
 - Spacing is defined in a [4px grid], with some numbers intentionally omitted.

-<strong class='highlight'>Tailwind lays down the foundation for a design system.</strong> While it comes with reasonable defaults (the default [color palette] is far from atrocious), it also enables you to extend it as you wish.
+<strong class='highlight'>Tailwind lays down the foundation for a design system.</strong> While it comes with reasonable defaults (the default color palette looks great), it also enables you to extend it as you wish.

 <div><NextBlock title="What about preprocessors like Sass?" /></div>